EPA chief pledges to hold train company accountable over Ohio toxic train disaster as residents' frustrations grow

-The head of the US Environmental Protection Agency told CNN the agency plans to hold the train company Norfolk Southern accountable as investigations continue into the derailment of a train carrying hazardous chemicals earlier this month in a small Ohio town.
+The head of the US Environmental Protection Agency traveled to East Palestine, Ohio, on Thursday and said the agency plans to hold the train company Norfolk Southern accountable for its role in the derailment of a train carrying hazardous chemicals earlier this month.

-Speaking to CNN's Jason Carroll on Thursday morning in East Palestine, Ohio, EPA Administrator Michael S. Regan said the agency has full authority to use its enforcement capabilities over the crisis.
+Speaking to CNN's Jason Carroll Thursday morning, EPA Administrator Michael S. Regan said the agency has full authority to use its enforcement capabilities over the crisis.

 "We issued a notice of accountability to the company, and they've signed that, indicating that they will be responsible for the cleanup," Regan told CNN.
 "But as this investigation continues, and as new facts arise, let me just say, and be very clear, I will use the full enforcement authority of this agency, and so will the federal government, to be sure that this company is held accountable."

-The interview comes two weeks after a train carrying toxic chemicals derailed in East Palestine, a town of under 5,000 people along the Ohio-Pennsylvania border.
-The derailment led to a blaze that lasted for days and the ordered evacuation of residents until local and state officials declared that the air and water safe enough for people to return.
+The interview comes nearly two weeks after a train carrying toxic chemicals derailed in East Palestine, a town of under 5,000 people along the Ohio-Pennsylvania border.
+The derailment was followed by a dayslong blaze and the ordered evacuation of residents until local and state officials declared the air and water safe enough for people to return -- about five days after the wreck.

 State officials have repeatedly said water from the municipal system -- which is pulled from five deep wells covered by solid steel casing -- is safe to drink.
 However, the state's EPA encouraged residents who get water from private wells to get that water tested, the governor's office said.